 What a wonderful idea this is.
-It’s pretty exciting when little Susie or Johnny sees something he /she wants and actually has the money saved to purchase it.
-It gives the child a sense of empowerment knowing that he accomplished this over a period of time on his own.
+It’s pretty exciting when little Susie or Johnny sees something he/she wants and actually has the money saved to purchase it.
+Teaching kids to save money gives the child a sense of empowerment knowing that he accomplished this over a period of time on his own.
 Having acquired the ability to set money aside for a given item makes it so much easier for the child to do it a second time.

 This too is a noble gesture.
 Children see most everything that Mom and Dad do.
 They are very observant.
 If Mom and Dad put something in the collection plate at church, it’s good to help them to take a portion of their own money and do the same.
 This helps them to understand that it’s not all just about what they can get out of life but about what they can give.
 Helping children to develop a sense of generosity goes a long way towards helping our society understand not only the value of money but the value of others, our most important commodity.